A small vehicle journey

 User Research

-I conducted a series of interviews and surveys to find out the main pain points of users.
+I conducted interviews and surveys to find out the user's main pain points.

 pain-points